Before making an order on our website, you should take in consideration the following:

 - The scent of flowers.
 The scent of species and hybrids is manifested under certain conditions, and the perception of each person may be different.
 Under stress (transport, moving, handling, etc.), the flowers of the plants may not have a specific scent.
 For some species, there are certain triggers (eg in Phalaenopsis the presence of sunlight in the morning).
 Data on flower fragrance come from producers and / or communities (eg groups of plant lovers).
 This information is informative and does not present a guarantee.

 - The condition of the roots.
 Although we strive to check the plants as well as possible, the condition of the root system cannot be checked by us - a possible check would mean removing the plants from the pots, but this procedure involves a significant destabilization of the plants before transport on the one hand, but also a very high operating cost.
+Roots can also be affected during international shipping - this can be caused by large temperature variations and lack of ventilation in the box.

 - Phytosanitary treatments.
 Frequently, on the leaves there will be residual marks (spots of various colors) due to phytosanitary treatments, but they can be washed with water or special plant products.
 In very rare cases, some susceptible varieties may show minor burns or slight signs of toxicity following phytosanitary treatments.

 - Traces of pests.
 Plants do not grow and do not live in a sterile environment.
 All farms and all breeders face pests, and this situation is normal and predictable - as long as pests exist in nature, contamination is very easy: pests can be carried by the wind, on clothes, on hands, can penetrate through areas of ventilation, etc ..
 It is important to remember that the plants are treated both preventively and if pests are observed - complex treatment schemes are used, which give the plans even immunity for a certain time.
-Before leaving the greenhouses, the plants are checked by the authorities, declared "pest free" (pest free) and suitable for sale, according to the horticultural standards in force.
+Before leaving the greenhouses, the plants are checked by the authorities, declared "pest free" and suitable for sale, according to the horticultural standards in force.
 The fact that there are traces of pests cannot be equivalent to the existence of pests.

 - Transport pots and their contents.
 Plants sold on the platform www.secretgarden.ro are delivered as they come from producers - the pot may be undersized for reasons related to transport efficiency, or may contain materials that ensure long water retention, so that the plant survives during transport international.
 Sometimes the pots can become cracked or damaged and the substrate can be degraded.
 Sometimes, in the substrate or on plants can be found myriapods, spiders or other harmless living things for humans, used by producers in order to biologically control (without chemicals) pest populations (for example, the spiders used are harmless to plants and humans, but they feed on populations of red spiders and mites harmful to plants; myriapods are predators for worms and other harmful insects).